quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part28_20-2_The_Scope.md

 ---

 #### Statute of Frauds
 Background context explaining the concept.
 The UCC contains provisions similar to the common law Statute of Frauds for sales and lease contracts.
-Specifically, sales contracts for goods priced at $500 or more and lease contracts requiring total payments of $1,000 or more must be in writing to be enforceable.
+Specifically, sales contracts for goods priced at $500 or more and lease contracts requiring total payments of$1,000 or more must be in writing to be enforceable.

 :p What does the UCC say about the written requirement for sales and lease contracts?
 ??x
-The UCC states that sales contracts for goods priced at $500 or more and lease contracts requiring total payments of $1,000 or more must be in writing to be enforceable (UCC 2-201(1), 2A-201(1)).
+The UCC states that sales contracts for goods priced at $500 or more and lease contracts requiring total payments of$1,000 or more must be in writing to be enforceable (UCC 2-201(1), 2A-201(1)).
 This requirement ensures that such significant transactions are documented in a written form to prevent disputes. x??

 ---